-Course Credit Weight Length Prerequisite Living Environment Regents with Spanish Support 1.5 1.0 Full Year None
+Course Credit Weight Length Prerequisite

+Living Environment Regents 1 5 1.0 Full Year None

+with Spanish Support 1.5 1.0 Tull leal None

 This Regents level course is designed for the study of basic concepts that apply to all life forms taught by a Spanish speaking instructor.
 The course stresses the relationships between living things and their environment.
 The main topics of discussion include ecology, evolutionary theory, genetics, molecular biology, properties of living things and human physiology.
 Using the scientific method, students will develop a sense of how science is carried out.
 Accordingly, the students will gain the necessary literacy skills, which will have an emphasis on vocabulary and comprehension skills needed to strengthen their reading and writing skills.
 A 1200-minutes laboratory requirement, in addition to class time, is State mandated and is an integral part of this course.
 Lab reports must be completed and submitted by the last week in May before students can take the Regents exam.
-NCAA approved course the foundation of the course however Honors curriculum covers concepts in greater depth and detail.
-The course involves advanced readings in order to strengthen reading and comprehension across the curriculum and to better prepare students for future AP courses and the SAT exam.
-Areas of concentration include research skills, scientific inquiry, biochemical aspects of modern biology, cells, genetics, evolution, ecology, human anatomy and physiology.
-This class will prepare students for the NYS Regents exam which will be taken in June at the conclusion of the school year.
-A 1200-minute laboratory requirement, in addition to class time, is State mandated and is an integral part of this course.
-Lab reports must be completed and submitted before students take the Regents exam.
 NCAA approved course